Feeling guilty about eating chocolate while breastfeeding?

-The substance Theobromine has been found to be the main substance that causes the bad symptoms, and especially gas in babies.
+The substance Theobromine has been found to be the primary substance that causes severe symptoms, and especially gas in babies.
 White chocolate contains tiny amounts of Theobromine, reducing the risk of it affecting your baby.
 So, if you have found that chocolate is a no-no for your baby, maybe you should try white chocolate and see if your baby still reacts the same way.
 (That's if you like white chocolate of course)

 My fellow chocolate lovers, as long as your baby does not mind white chocolate breast milk, it’s worth the try!

 Unfortunately, chocolate and nursing don’t always go hand in hand…